 To apply for a position email resume/CV and cover letter to: email@example.com.

-The Nature Foundation St Maarten is looking for a Terrestrial Ranger to Manage Invasive Species.
+The Nature Foundation St Maarten is looking for a Science Officer

 The Nature Foundation is a non-profit and non-governmental organization, managing the marine and terrestrial protected areas of Sint Maarten and is recognized as the organization to assist Government in all issues related to the management and research of the marine and terrestrial ecosystems of St. Maarten and its preservation.

-- Responsible for implementation and year reporting for the Invasive Species Management Project and monkey management activities on St. Maarten.
+- Responsible for implementation and year reporting for Nature Foundation Research Projects.

-- Provide administration tasks, outreach materials and reporting for the project.
+- Provide administration tasks, outreach materials and reporting for the research and preservation activities.

 - Attend workshops and training in relation to project position.

-- Assist the Foundation in their activities and tasks when needed.
+- Preform the Foundation in their activities and tasks when needed.

 - Enthusiastically attend events and activities from the Foundation.